 Except a good number don't squawk their name first, particularly those that talk a lot (i.e. Hitmonchan, Registeel).

 Tone Shift: Although the comic generally keeps a zany, off-the-walls tone with its humor, the later pages have grown exceedingly more comfortable with becoming Darker and Edgier with its humor.
 "Faint" is no longer the worst that can happen, apart from the one time when [No Name] kills a godly being named Kenny, and in one scene the villain instructs a few lackeys to arrange their suicides.
-The author seemed to largely avoid Black Comedy in the earlier pages.
+The world of Pogeymanz is easily established as a Crapsaccharine World, but the author seemed to largely avoid Black Comedy in the earlier pages.